LatinoLife's Outreach Programme Celebrates 10 Years

 Natxo Castillo Acosta, Head of Languages, AMSI “Yesterday's session was excellent at all levels.
 The kids really enjoyed it and it was eye opening for our little Latino community.
 Thank you very much and I am looking forward to any possible future ways of collaboration.
 Muchas gracias de corazón.”

-Guala also visited Woodside High in Tottenham, the school he went to as a child.
+Guala also visited Woodside High Secondary School in Tottenham, the school he went to as a child.
 A gifted bi-lingual lyricist, Guala grew up in Tottenham and, after a life on the streets, turned his life around through music.
-He talked about his experiences , gave song writing workshops and performed to the school.
+He talked about his experiences , gave song-writing workshops and performed to the school.

-Ryon, student, Woodside High School, Tottenham: "Guala was inspirational.
-It was cool that he raps in both Spamnish and English.
+Ryon, student, Woodside High School: "Guala was inspirational.
+It was cool to see him rap in both Spanish and English.
 He has amazing flow and beat."

-ANGELA WALLACE, Headmistress, Woodside High School, What Hart Lane: "Thank you so much for your time and generosity, the kids loved the workshops and the concert, as we did too!
+Angela Wallace, Headmistress, Woodside High School: "Thank you so much for your time and generosity, the kids loved the workshops and the concert, as we did too!
 We would love to do future work together, and We'll spread the word about the festival in Finsbury Park!"

 We sent Royal Ballet principal dancer Fernando Montaño gave an assembly to 200 primary school children...He recounted his amazing story of how he came from buena aventura, one of colombia's most poverty stricken areas and most affected by violence, to become a principal dancer at the royal ballet.